-In order to learn how to better support our students with mental health problems, we have decided to invest in a training and ongoing awareness programme.
+In order to learn how to better support our students with mental health problems, in 2022 Bright World decided to invest in a training and ongoing awareness programme.
 The programme is for Bright World staff and selected host families and will be specifically targeted towards the support we can offer to international students in UK boarding schools.

 To kick start the programme and initiative, the Bright World Head Office Team undertook a full day of training on 15th November 2022 with expert Kate Day from KRD Training.
-This training will be followed up in early December with training particularly targeted towards host families and Local Coordinators.
+This training was be followed up in November 2023 with training particularly targeted towards host families and Local Coordinators.
 We were delighted to welcome a number of new Mental Health Champions to help us move further forwards with our mission to do more for our students.

 The aim is for our organisation to have a team of trained Mental Health Champions who understand Mental Health and how to care for and speak to students who are struggling whilst under their care.
 They will also be trained in the Bright World Emergency Safe Plan so they know what to do in an emergency situation.